Anthony Lake

-William Anthony Kirsopp Lake (born April 2, 1939) is an American diplomat and political advisor who served as the 17th United States National Security Advisor from 1993 to 1997 and as the sixth Executive Director of UNICEF from 2010 to 2017.
+William Anthony Kirsopp Lake (born April 2, 1939) is an American diplomat and political advisor who served as the 17th United States National Security Advisor from 1993 to 1997 and as the sixth executive director of UNICEF from 2010 to 2017.

 Lake has been a foreign policy advisor to many Democratic U.S. presidents and presidential candidates, and served as National Security Advisor under U.S. President Bill Clinton from 1993 to 1997.
 Lake is credited as being one of the individuals who developed the policy that led to the resolution of the Bosnian War.
 He also held the chair of Distinguished Professor in the Practice of Diplomacy at the Edmund A. Walsh School of Foreign Service at Georgetown University, in Washington, D.C.

 Early life

 Lake is the grandson of Kirsopp Lake, a member of the Church of England clergy who moved to the United States from Oxford, England, in 1914, to teach New Testament studies at Harvard.
 Lake's father, Gerard Kirsopp Lake, was a New Deal Democrat, and his mother, Eleanor (née van Someren Hard), a Republican.

 Lake himself was born in New York City.
 He attended Middlesex School and Harvard College, graduating with a Bachelor of Arts degree in 1961.
 Lake studied international economics at Trinity College, Cambridge for two years and later received a PhD from the Woodrow Wilson School of Public and International Affairs at Princeton University in 1974 after completing a doctoral dissertation titled "Caution and concern: the making of American policy toward South Africa, 1946-1971."
-He later (in 2001) co-edited a festschrift for his Princeton mentor, Richard H. Ullman.
+In 2001, he co-edited a festschrift for Richard H. Ullman, his Princeton mentor.

 Lake was good friends with Richard Holbrooke whom he met in Vietnam while both of them were in the foreign service.
 They frequently visited each other and Lake aided Holbrooke throughout the early years of his career.
 They grew apart when Holbrooke had an affair with Lake's wife.
 Although this did not initially end their companionship, they rarely spoke, and by the time Lake became National Security Advisor, their friendship was over.